abhdhar-1618/abhdhar-1618/README.md

 - 🔭 I’m currently working on E-Commerce Fraud Detection
 - 🌱 I’m currently learning Python,SQL,R,Power BI
-- 👯 I’m looking to collaborate on hmmm.. still thinking
+- 👯 I’m looking to collaborate with Anyone & Anywhere
 - 🤔 I’m looking for help with open source projects
 - 💬 Ask me about Data Patterns and Fraud
 - 📫 How to reach me: abhikdhar2006@gmail.com & 9073957139